November 2025 update

 Your Academy has consistently advocated for Congress to pass permanent, or long-term, policies guaranteeing continued access to telehealth services.
 This advocacy, frequently in partnership with the Alliance for Connected Care and other stakeholders, has focused on providing certainty for Medicare providers and patients who rely on telehealth services.

-“Continued access to telehealth services is vitally important for so many patients who rely on PM&R physicians for the care that they need,” said Prakash Jayabalan, MD, PhD, FAAPMR, the chair of AAPM&R’s Health Policy and Legislation Committee.
-“While six months is significantly shorter than the Academy and allied stakeholders have requested for an extension for current telehealth flexibilities, your Academy will use the next 6 months to continue advocating for a longer-term policy to maintain access to vitally important telehealth tools.”
+“Continued access to telehealth services is vitally important for so many patients who rely on PM&R physicians for the care that they need,” said Prakash Jayabalan, MD, PhD, FAAPMR, former chair of AAPM&R’s Health Policy and Legislation Committee.

 AAPM&R will continue to advocate for expanded telehealth innovations and enhanced ways for physiatrists to advance patient care.